dkvz/capricartes/README.md

 - [x] On Chrome, when you preview with a music, close the preview, then open a new one, the same music continues.
 It doesn't get replaced (it does in Firefox for some reason).

 ## TODO
+- [x] Add a capric favicon and all the social tags + meta description.
 - [ ] Allow selecting different text styles for the title.
 - [ ] Line feeds do not work in slides, I'd need to use <pre> or transform the line feeds into br elements somehow, which will require adding the HTML content, which is dangerous.
 That's a lot of whiches.
 - [ ] What happens if you add the query parameter "s" twice with twice the slides and the URL parsing?